nikitran/AndroidTraining/README.md

 #### What is Dagger?
+#### What is the difference between Dagger 1 and Dagger 2?
+#### What is EventBus?
+- EventBus is third party library that simplifies the communication between components (Activities, Fragments, and background threads)
+- observer pattern
+- decouples event senders and event receivers (components dont have to know about each other)

 #### Why is dependency injection helpful?
 Let’s say that I want to build an SDK to download the information from the server, how would you set up dependency injection?